kevinprajapati162-eng/big-data-healthcare-classification/README.md

-**Project title**

-Big Data Healthcare Classification
+# Big Data Healthcare Classification

-**About**

 This project is a Java-based healthcare data classification system developed for big data and cloud computing.
-It processes patient records using Hadoop MapReduce and supports classification by NHS number, symptoms, and NHS trust region.
-The system is designed to run on a distributed environment using YARN on an Azure virtual machine.
+It processes healthcare records and supports classification and sorting of data based on different patient-related attributes.

-**Technologies Used**
+## Project Overview
+The system is designed to organise and process large healthcare datasets in a distributed environment.
+It reads patient records, classifies them using selected criteria, and supports searching and retrieval of medical information in a scalable way.

+## Technologies Used
-Java
+- Java

-Hadoop MapReduce
+- Hadoop MapReduce

-YARN
+- YARN

-Azure VM

-HDFS
+- HDFS

-**Features**
+- Microsoft Azure Virtual Machine
+- Big Data Concepts
+- Healthcare Data Processing

+## Key Features
-Reads healthcare CSV data
+- Reads and processes healthcare records from CSV files

-Sorts and classifies patient records

-Generates multiple output files

-Supports filtering by NHS number, symptoms, and region
+- Sorts records by NHS number, symptoms, or region
+- Supports searching and filtering of classified data
+- Uses distributed processing through Hadoop and YARN

-Works in a distributed environment
+- Demonstrates deployment in a cloud-based environment

-**Files Included**
+## Files Included

-CSVSorter.java – source code
+- `CSVSorter.java` – source code

-COMM017_Coursework-2_24014410.pdf – project report
+- `COMM017_Coursework-2_24014410.pdf` – project report

-**Project Domain**

-Healthcare data classification and distributed big data processing
+## Purpose
+This project demonstrates practical skills in distributed data processing, healthcare data organisation, Hadoop-based classification workflows, and cloud deployment using Microsoft Azure.